How it works

 The cost of your holiday is based on the standard of accommodation you choose.
-Accommodation is split into three categories: Bronze, Silver and Gold.
+Accommodation is split into three categories: Bronze, Silver, Gold and Platinum.
 The costs are:

 This assumes double occupancy and including transportation of one bag (max 20kg) between hotels.
 You don’t have to keep to one category throughout your itinerary.